pfechd/jabe/README.md

 # Dependencies

-This application is implemented in Python 2.7 and needs the folling libraries to be installed:
+This application is implemented in Python 2.7 and needs the following libraries to be installed:

 * numpy